shahyash10/DPOD/README.md

 # [Dense Pose Object Detector](https://arxiv.org/abs/1902.11020)

-This repo is a recreation of the methodology for 6D pose estimation by  DPOD: 6D Pose Object Detector and Refiner ,written by Sergey Zakharov, Ivan Shugurov, Slobodan Ilic.
+This repo is a recreation of the methodology for 6D pose estimation by  DPOD: 6D Pose Object Detector and Refiner ,written by Sergey Zakharov, Ivan Shugurov, Slobodan Ilic [[1]](#references).
 Given a RGB image, the goal is to estimate the 6D pose of an object.
-Model was trained and tested entirely on the Linemod dataset.
-For every 99 out of 100 images, MSCoco dataset was used to change the background of the input image for the correspondence block to prevent overfitting.
+Model was trained and tested entirely on the Linemod dataset [[2]](#references).
+For every 99 out of 100 images, MSCoco dataset [[3]](#references) was used to change the background of the input image for the correspondence block to prevent overfitting.

 <p >
   <img width = 250 src="demo_results/demo1.png">